willferreira/mscproject/README.md

             java -Djava.ext.dirs=../EOP-1.2.3 eu.excitementproject.eop.util.runner.EOPRunner -train -trainFile <path to where mscproject was cloned>/mscproject/data/emergent/url-versions-2015-06-14-clean-train-rte.xml -config ./eop-resources-1.2.3/configuration-files/MaxEntClassificationEDA_Base+WN+VO+TP+TPPos_EN.xml

       3. test the model: same as step 3. above

+In each case above, the output will consists of a number of files.
+The results files will be named: MaxEntClassificationEDA_Base+WN+VO+TP+TPPos_EN.xml_results.{txt or xml}; the contents are pretty self-explanatory.

+The project comes complete with an output/eop directory containing pre-computed results:

+      rte-clean-test/ - the results of training the model on English RTE-3, and testing it on EmergentLite (test data-set) rte-clean-test-fa/ - the results of training the model on English RTE-3, and testing it on EmergentLite (test data-set) with *observing* stance article removed, i.e. only against the *for* and *against* labelled data emergent-clean-test/ - the results of training the model on EmergentLite (training data-set), and testing it on EmergentLite (test data-set) fold-X/ - the results of training the model on English RTE-3, and testing it on EmergentLite (test data-set fold X)